BenKuhnhaeuser/RattanID/Skmer_Pipeline/Slurm_Instructions.md

 ## Submit Slurm job array
 `sbatch --array=1-3%1 skmer_raw_to_query.sh`
 - This submits the first three samples that are specified in the name lists `1-3`, one at a time `%1`
 - Adapt as needed.
-For example, `--array=4-100%5` would submit samples 4 to 100 of the name lists, processing five samples in parallel
+For example, `--array=4-100%5` would submit samples 4 to 100 of the name lists, processing 5 samples in parallel

 ## Combine summary files
 `cat *_summary.txt | awk '!seen[$0]++' | column -t > summary_all.txt`